 Scheme of work Mandatory

 Lesson plan template (blank) Optional

 Trainer reference Mandatory

-Course workbook Produced by the trainer and meeting the specification provided in the Trainer reference Mandatory
+Course workbook (produced by the trainer and meeting the specification provided in the Trainer reference) Mandatory

-Course exercises Refer to the Trainer reference for full details 3 Mandatory 3 Optional
+Course exercises (refer to the Trainer reference for full details) Mandatory

-Course exercise handout Optional
+Course exercise learner handout Optional

 What do you know? paper Optional

 Glossary of terms Mandatory

 Temporary works documents (blank templates and completed examples) (CITB or trainer's own) Mandatory

-Detailed drawings (Trainer's own) Mandatory
+Detailed drawings (trainer's own) Mandatory

 Temporary works image bank Optional

 Simplified flowchart Optional

-Key information
+6.3 Key information

-- A Scheme of work document is available to each training provider.
+A scheme of work document is available to each training provider.
 This details the learning outcomes, assessment criteria, notes for guidance, reference and support materials available for the course.
 It is mandatory for the document to be used to assist with lesson planning so that all learning outcomes are met in the delivery of the course.
-Training providers may make minor adjustments to the programme to meet learner needs, as long as the aims and objectives of the course are met. - Training providers can access the supporting materials online in the CITB secure area - Training providers can also use additional support materials to meet the learners' needs, provided that the aims and learning outcomes of the course are met. - The Trainer reference includes: - a specification for what must be, and what is recommended to be, included in the learner's course workbook - o an outline of the mandatory and optional exercises to support the course.
+Training providers may make minor adjustments to the programme to meet learner needs, as long as the aims and objectives of the course are met.

+Training providers can access the supporting materials online in the CITB secure area.
+Training providers can also use additional support materials to meet the learners' needs, provided that the aims and learning outcomes of the course are met.
+The Trainer reference includes:

+- a specification for what must be, and what is recommended to be, included in the learner's course workbook - an outline of the mandatory and optional exercises to support the course.

-6.3 Recommended supporting publications
+6.4 Recommended supporting publications